-The Student Government Association is a representative student governance body, comprised of current undergraduate students, acting as a coordinating committee pursuing initiatives for the betterment of St. Thomas University.
-It is responsible for maintaining communication between the students, faculty, staff and administration by providing the student body with a means to deal with the affairs of students and as a forum for the expression of student views concerning student life within the University.
-It coordinates activities that may impact the entire community, and help create a learning environment inside and outside the classroom that increases the chances that students will succeed at St. Thomas University.
+The Student Government Association (SGA) is a representative student governance body, comprised of current undergraduate students, acting as a coordinating committee pursuing initiatives for the betterment of St. Thomas University.
+SGA is responsible for maintaining communication between the students, faculty, staff and administration by providing the student body with a means to communicate with the affairs of students and as a forum for the expression of student views concerning student life within the University.
+SGA coordinates activities that may impact the entire community, and help create a learning environment inside and outside the classroom that promotes student success.

-All officers in the Student Government Association must maintain a cumulative GPA of 3.0 and must be in good standing with the Academic and Student Codes of Conduct, and, where applicable, the Residential Code of Conduct.
-SGA Officers are required to work 20 hours per week.
+All officers in the Student Government Association must maintain a cumulative GPA of 3.0 and be in good standing with the Academic and Student Community Standards.
+SGA Executive Board Members work 20 hours per week in the Office of Student Affairs.
 These hours will include office hours and activity hours.
-Office hours must be posted and available to the 20 entire undergraduate student body, club advisors, and the Student Affairs staff.
-Failure to fulfill the 20-hour requirement may lead to removal from office.